 There was a short list of kittens that came, and then went, to my aunt’s home, as my mother was allergic.
 So we were mainly, but not limited to, being a dog family.
 So how did my mother convert my dad into a dog lover?
 By having a constant stream of the most hyperactive large dogs on the planet, Irish Setters.
 We had an Irish Setter named, of course, Zorba.
 Zorba, the Greek Irish Setter, joined Sampson and Atlas.
 We also had a Rottweiler named King, who saved my brother’s life in NY, during an attempted robbery.
 With King, we had another German Shepherd named Sheba.
 Clearly, it was such a good name that we used it again.

 We were not only dog lovers, but we were sort of “well known” dog lovers, at least locally.
 That is, after the infamous Halloween party incident.
 My mother thought it would be a great idea to have a local dog birthday party for our dog Sampson, requiring all 4 legged guests to come in costume.
 One dog, a Bassett Hound, promiscuously dressed in a miniskirt, and evidently in heat, got a little more attention than she was hoping for at the party.
-Needless to say, 63 days later there was “Some splainin to do”, and one less neighbor we could call a friend.
+Needless to say, 63 days later they welcomed a litter of puppies.
+Hence, there was “Some splainin to do”, and one less neighbor we could call a friend.
 And you think your parents embarrassed you as a teenager?
 I kid you not, this is a true story.
 You can look it up.
 It made the front page in the Jersey Journal, sometime in the mid-70’s.
 Long before electricity and the internet.
 If you happen upon the article, please forward it to me.

 But we had more love to give, so when I was 12 or so, we “adopted” Willie, a Wooley monkey.
 By adopted, I mean, my mother found him in a sketchy pet store in Miami, where he was likely smuggled into the country.
 My grandmother was living there at this point.
 Willie was young, and would wear the cutest diapers that had a hole for a tail.
 He weighed no more than 10 or 12 lbs.
 I have a vivid memory of the exciting trip home to New Jersey, flying into Newark airport.
 In the baggage claim, they announced that everyone should pay close attention to the arrival of a very special guest on our luggage carousel .
 Willy wore an unfortunate teal turtleneck sweater for the cold flight, and came onto the belt screaming because it had unfolded, covering his head.
 You can imagine the scene as hundreds of people watched as what looked like a screaming, headless, arms flailing ET-like creature arrived.